w3-engineers/telemesh/README.md

 Navigate to directory where you want to keep source code.
 Open command prompt.
 Execute below command:
 > git clone https://github.com/w3-engineers/telemesh.git

-or if you want to download zip then [click here](https://github.com/w3-engineers/telemesh/archive/master.zip)

 **Step 2: Prepare gradle.properties file:**
 We can use global **_gradle.properties_** file for **RM keys**.
 In general it could be found in the following location: